-Found in the Río Lagartos Biosphere Reserve, this 150,000-acres of wetlands also offer views of exotic wildlife.
+Found in the Río Lagartos Biosphere Reserve, these 150,000-acres of wetlands also offer views of exotic wildlife.
 So grab that camera and snap photos of blush-pink waters, flamingos, and even jaguars!

-If you’re into photography, you’ll gasp with delight in Izamal— The Yellow Town.
+If you’re into photography, you’ll gasp with delight in Izamal – The Yellow Town.
 Still within the Yucatan Peninsula, the city of Izalam is a dazzling yellow town.
 Yes, almost every structure in this town is golden yellow.
-You’ll also find it fascinating that the majority of the townsfolk still speak in the Mayan language.
+You’ll also find it fascinating that the majority of the townsfolk still speak the Mayan language.